pranavlakshmanan/B-Dot/README.md

 This controller takes into account all the ferromagnetic properties as well as the actual rod dimensions into account.

 A reduction from 30 rad/s to 2 rad/s is achieved.

+work done as part of the Parikshit Student Satellite Team , MIT Manipal